catspeed-cc/invidious/README.md

 - freshtokens_anonpool_expiry: 21600 - How often to expire/generate anon identity
 - freshtokens_anonpool_size: 500 - How many identities to generate

 **General notes:** Identities will take time to generate.
 If you change the pool size higher, it may take time to generate the identities.
 If you ask too many identities of your server, it may not have the power to generate them.
 The user however will not see much effect from this.
-Hopefully you'd have enough tokens for the users you have.
+Hopefully you'd have enough identities for the users you have.
 In the stats, "icr" refers to the identity creation rate.
 The icr is a rate of change, which can be positive or negative.
-Positive means it is adding tokens, while negative means identities are expiring. icr of 0/min simply means you are adding as many tokens as are expiring.
-Currently catspeed is set to generate 2500 tokens, with a 6 hour expiry (subject to change) - for reference, catspeed is a 4-core server with 4gb memory, which runs two invidious instances.
+Positive means it is adding identities, while negative means identities are expiring. icr of 0/min simply means you are adding as many identities as are expiring.
+Currently catspeed is set to generate 2500 identities, with a 6 hour expiry (subject to change) - for reference, catspeed is a 4-core server with 4gb memory, which runs two invidious instances.

 If you experience 403 session expired or other errors, try increasing the identity pool.
 If you can't generate enough identities within the expiry window, then try increasing the expiry window.